sebsauvage/Shaarli/doc/md/dev/Development.md

 ## `release` branch

-This branch point the latest release.
+This branch points to the latest release.
 It recommended to use it to get the latest tested changes.

 ### Releases